Game Programmer

 11 Independent Over-Lifetime Channels

-// Velocity baked at spawn — dir is computed once from spawn shape
+// Velocity baked at spawn — dir computed once from spawn shape

 auto BuildVelocityCurve = [&](